slrbnet/repository/content/data/KEC.md

 publications: Arnold & Tomaschek (2016)
 citation: Arnold, D., & Tomaschek, F. (2016).
 The Karl Eberhards Corpus of spontaneously spoken southern German in dialogues: Audio and articulatory recordings.
 Tagungsband der 12.
 Tagung Phonetik und Phonologie im deutschsprachigen Raum.
 P und P12. https://epub.ub.uni-muenchen.de/29405/
 shortdesc: 40 one-hour recordings of two friends talking to each other.
-summary: One-hour recording of two friends talking to each other.
+summary: Forty one-hour recordings of two friends talking to each other.
 Annotation is provided at word level (manually corrected), at segment level (automatic) and for part of speech (automatic).
 File format: wav + praat textgrid.
 Corpus contains articulography for 20 speakers (30 minutes each) that can be provided by contacting the authors (publication in progress).
 <!--
 documentation:
 tests: